danspielman/IJuliaTimeMachine.jl/README.md

 # Bugs

-* Any data structures with circular references will cause a stack overflow.
-The problem is in the routine `can_copy`.

 * Output from threads that is supposed to go to stdout winds up in whatever cell is current.
 It would be terrific to capture this instead, and ideally make it something we can play back later.